zhangp365/ComfyUI-utils-nodes/README.md

 ## MaskCoverFourCorners
 Generates a mask by covering the selected corners with circular edges.
 This mask can be used as an attention mask to remove watermarks from the corners.

+## MaskofCenter
+Generates a mask by covering the center of the image with a circular edge.
+This mask can be used as an attention mask, then model can focus on the center of the image.

 ## CheckpointLoaderSimpleWithSwitch
 Enhanced the official LoadCheckpoint node by integrating three switches.
 Each switch controls whether a specific component is loaded.
 When a switch is turned off, the corresponding component will not be loaded. if you use the extra vae and close the model's vae loading, that will save memory.

 ## ImageResizeTo8x
 Modified the [image-resize-comfyui](https://github.com/palant/image-resize-comfyui) image resize node by adding logic to crop the resulting image size to 8 times size, similar to the VAE encode node.
 This avoids pixel differences when pasting back by the ImageCompositeMasked node.

+## ImageAutoSelector
+This node is designed to automatically select the image from the input.
+If the prior image is not empty, return the prior image; otherwise, return the alternative image or the third image.

 ## TextPreview
 Added the node for convenience.
 The code is originally from ComfyUI-Custom-Scripts, thanks.